zainaali/audienceful-newsletter-form/readme.txt

 = Can I customize the form design? =
 Yes.
 The plugin ships with basic CSS, which you can override via your theme or child theme.

-== Screenshots ==

-1. The simple email signup form on a landing page.
-2. Plugin settings page with API key and message customization.

 == Changelog ==